cjvirtucio87/Tower-Hanoi-Game/README.md

 (5) You cannot place a disc on a tower whose topmost disc is of a smaller size.

 Rspec is used to test various features of the game.
-Run the spec file based on the class you want to test.
+Run rspec on the spec file of the class that you wish to test.

 TO-DO LIST [2:07, 1/17/16]: